Sarlton/Student-Register/README.md

 # itthynk
-This is an attemp to automate the registration form for itthynk
+This is a project to automate the attendance register for our bootcamp.

-Awe lets do it.
+Lead backend - Alec

-Backend - Alec
+Lead front-end - Labious
-language - PHP
+languages - JS,CSS,HTML,PHP